WE DON’T SELL AUTO PARTS!

 First, Understand the Real Condition of Your Car

-- Whether the car starts and runs reliably
+• Whether the car starts and drives reliably.

-- How long the vehicle has been sitting unused
+• How long has it been sitting unused.

 Option 1: Selling to a Junk Car Buyer

-When it comes time to sell an older, damaged, non-running or not worth-fixing vehicle, selling to a junk car buyer may be the easiest and fastest option.
-Almost all junk car buyers in Toronto buy cars, regardless of condition including those with mechanical failures, accident damage, missing parts, or severe rust.
+When it comes time to sell an older, damaged, non-running, or not worth-fixing vehicle, selling to a junk car buyer may be the easiest and fastest option.
+Many junk car buyers in Toronto accept a wide range of conditions, including those with mechanical failures, accident damage, missing parts, or severe rust.

 For many sellers, the main benefit is convenience.
 You don’t have to create a listing, respond to repeated messages back and forth, negotiate with strangers and set up multiple viewings.
 Many firms also throw in free towing, which can help tremendously if the car is no longer running.

 The downside is that the payout will not always be as high as a private sale for a fully working car.
-But for many owners, the speed, convenience and included tows make it
+But for many owners, the speed, convenience and included free towing make it the most practical and stress-free way to sell an unwanted vehicle.

 Option 2: Selling Your Car on Facebook Marketplace

-Facebook Marketplace can be a good option if the car still runs, looks decent and has some use value for a different driver.
-Thus, selling privately could get you more money than selling it to a junk car buyer or scrap yard.
+Facebook Marketplace can be a good option if the car still runs, looks decent, and has some use value for a different driver.
+So a private sale may bring in more money than selling it to a junk car buyer or scrap yard.

 But this option requires more work.
 You must wash the car, photograph it, write a compelling listing, respond to messages, field repeat questions and schedule visits from potential buyers.
 Others will haggle, ghost, or no-show.